-Very few people know about this but the website for the U.S. Embassy in Lima, Peru provides a list of clinics and doctors in Lima that can be a good starting point if you need to see a doctor, find an asthma clinic, consult a pediatrician or see a dentist.
+Having a website or websites with the medical resources like clinics and doctors while in Lima is very handy, but very few people know the website for the U.S. Embassy in Lima, Peru provides a list of clinics and doctors in Lima that can be a good starting point if you need to see a doctor, find an asthma clinic, consult a pediatrician or see a dentist.
 Of course, the Embassy cannot vouch or in any way be responsible for the clinics and doctors listed but the information is collected from the Embassy’s personnel and their families past experiences.
 One important detail is that the majority of doctors in this list speak English and believe me, when you want to describe your illness to the doctor you want to be well understood.

 In this list you will find Clinics, Dentists, Pediatricians, Allergists (very important for those suffering of allergies, asthma or any other respiratory illness), Cardiologists, Obstetricians, Gynecologists and much more.

 - The main page for the US Embassy in Peru that deals with Medical Assistance is this one: https://pe.usembassy.gov/u-s-citizen-services/local-resources-of-u-s-citizens/doctors/

 - The list you can download from that page (is a PDF file) is this one: http://photos.state.gov/libraries/peru/444495/resources/2015-12-11-doctor-list.pdf

 Consider that even though I updated this page recently (updated on March 2017), the PDF resource used by the US Embassy has been updated last on 2015, so you might not be able to reach some doctors or clinics from this document.

 - The number for any emergency while in Peru is: (01) 618-2000